meaghansharrard89/python-p3-v2-final-project-template/README.md

 <h1><b>🌟Introducing: The Cookbook Chronicles - Your Epic Culinary Odyssey!🌟</b></h1>

 Ahoy there, Culinary Captains!
-Embark on a gastronomic journey like never before with The Cookbook Chronicles.
-This isn't just a recipe organizer; it's your passport to a world of flavors, a digital haven for your culinary escapades!
+Embark on a journey like never before with The Cookbook Chronicles.
+This isn't just a recipe organizer; it's your passport to a world of flavors!

 Here's why The Cookbook Chronicles is the ultimate companion for your kitchen adventures:

 <h2><b>🍽️ Unleash Your Culinary Creativity:</b></h2>

-Dive into a realm where creating new recipes is a joyous celebration of flavors and innovation.
+Create new recipes with instructions, ingredients, and the recipe's category.

 <h2><b>🔥 Ingredient Extravaganza:</b></h2>

-Uncover the secrets of your dishes by exploring the intricate dance of ingredients and categories in each recipe.
+Don't have all the ingredients needed on hand?
+Fear not!
+Keep track of all ingredients you need to buy with the separate Ingredients table.

 <h2><b>✨ Power Over Delete and Update:</b></h2>

-Fear not the culinary missteps!
-Exercise your chef's prerogative to delete/update recipes, ingredients, or categories with the swipe of a digital spatula.
+Exercise your chef's prerogative to delete recipes, and update/delete ingredients and categories with the swipe of a digital spatula.

-Let The Cookbook Chronicles be your culinary compass, steering you towards a symphony of taste that echoes with your kitchen prowess!
-Happy Cooking!
+Let The Cookbook Chronicles be your culinary compass, and happy cooking!

 <h1>Project Details</h1>